What up? What up?

 - Lastly, confidence is the key.
 You need to have faith in yourself and the amount of work you have put in.
 You deserve all of your trust and confidence for the hard work you have done, so it reflects in your way of presenting and is communicated to the evaluator and the audience effectively.

+We hope this article will act as the foundation for understanding how to make a tok presentation.
 One important key to success is self-confidence.
 An important key to confidence is preparation ~ Arthur Ashe

 Nail IB is your virtual companion that helps you hustle through your diploma and provide you with the right resources at the right time.
 To know more about acing IB, click here.